mpizenberg/lowrr/README.md

 > International Conference on Scale Space and Variational Methods in Computer Vision (SSVM).
 > 2021.

+![Example alignment of photometric stereo images][lowrr-animated]

+In the animation above, we show a close-up view of the same image region in 6 successive photos of a surface under varying lighting.
+On the left, the original images are slightly misaligned.
+On the right, the registered images by lowrr are perfectly aligned.

 The algorithm presented here takes advantage of the fact that well aligned sets of images should form a matrix with low rank.
 We thus minimize the nuclear norm of that matrix (sum of singular values),